Climatik-Project/Climatik-Project/GOVERNANCE.md

 * Perform code reviews on other's pull requests
 * Regularly triage GitHub issues.
 * Make sure that ongoing PRs are moving forward at the right pace or closing them

+# Advisory Committee

+Advisory committee provides guidance for the overall direction, including but not limited to:
+* Project roadmap
+* Project governance
+* Research guidance
+* Project marketing

+Members of the advisory committee are expected to be active in the community and attend the advisory committee meetings.
+Members are expected to serve for a term of one year, with the option to renew for additional terms.
+Members are invited and approved by the Kepler maintainers.